cfpb/design-system/docs/pages/banner-notification.md

               </div>
           </div>
         variation_name: Archived content banner
-        variation_description:
-          The archived content banner is used to identify website pages that are outdated and should no longer be referenced for guidance.
+        variation_description: The archived content banner is used to identify website pages that are outdated and should no longer be referenced for guidance.
 These pages may have historical value or significance to researchers, historians, and the public.
     variation_group_name: Types
+guidelines: Banner notifications are positioned at the top of the page content area and span the full width.
+eyebrow: Components
 use_cases: Use the banner notification to communicate important information about the state or status of page content or to highlight high-priority system or product level information.
 Use the inline notification instead when calling out specific page content or when alerting users to information that is specific to an immediate task.
-guidelines: Banner notifications are positioned at the top of the page content area and span the full width.
-eyebrow: Components
-behavior: ''
 related_items: "[N﻿otifications](https://cfpb.github.io/design-system/component\
   s/notifications)"
-last_updated: 2020-01-28T15:55:47.394Z

 redirect_from:
   - /components/banners
   - /banners
+last_updated: 2020-01-28T15:55:47.394Z
+title: Banner (notification)
+behavior: ""
 ---